kgroveshok/z80-homebrew/add-ons/ESP32Wifi/README.md

 0x00-0x0F                      Reserved for future support of EEPROM storage protocol to allow for paged onboard direct file storage

-0x03             STORAGE_READ
+D 0x02             STORAGE_WRITE
-0x02             STORAGE_WRITE
+D 0x03             STORAGE_READ
-0x06              STORAGE_WREN
+D 0x06              STORAGE_WREN

 0x09             STORAGE_SYNC    Writes are cached in ram until the STORAGE_SYNC is used to flush to storage

-0x10            ESP_POWERED               Device active.
+D 0x10            ESP_POWERED               Device active.
 Comand is sent, if the device is not powered up then zero will be returned.
 Any other
                                value indicates the device is functioning 0x11             STORAGE_PAGE              Future set paged current EEPROM bank to use above 0x12             SLEEP              Sleep.
 Send the ESP into a sleep/low power state and wait for a wake up on the SPI CE line.